Just here to see the bottom line? For you, I’ll get right to it.

 Because authors' needs vary greatly and I'm flexible.
 Before you decide anything, I'm happy to talk.
 I'd love to hear about your book and answer any questions.

 Help you finish

-I’m the editor you use after you've finished your manuscript and before you submit it to agents or publishers.
+I’m the editor you use after you've finished your manuscript and before you self-publish or submit it to agents or publishers.
 I'm assuming by the time you come to me you're happy with the plot, characters, structure — all the big picture elements.
-(If you feel you still need big picture feedback, you might want to first work with a beta reader, book coach or developmental editor.)

 Dig in deep